 Bnei Akiva of North America fosters Jewish youth with a deep commitment to Am Yisrael, Eretz Yisrael and Torat Yisrael, through a variety of informal educational programs.

-Bnei Akiva members strive to live lives of Torah V’Avodah, combining Torah learning and observance with active contribution to the Jewish people and society, to bring about the rebirth of the Jewish nation on its land.
-Bnei Akiva generates leaders who assume responsibility for their community, who take initiative and who actualize the ideals of Torah V’Avodah by making aliyah.
+Bnei Akiva members strive to live lives of Torah V’Avodah, combining Torah learning and observance with active contribution to the Jewish people and society.
+Bnei Akiva generates leaders who assume responsibility for their community, who take initiative and who actualize the ideals of Torah V’Avodah by making Aliyah.

 Bringing the mission to life – Bnei Akiva’s Programs

 Bnei Akiva is at the forefront of Religious Zionist education for youth, by youth, with chapters wordlwide.
 Bnei Akiva’s educational programming spans the year and the full range of ages, with members remaining committed to the organization through to their college years and beyond.